dotheanh/ai_agent_playground/pq_guidebook/docs/ARCHITECTURE.md

   endMinutes = parse(endTime)

 If endTime is TỐI/KHUYA/HẾT ĐÊM:
-  Find next event in sorted timeline
+  Find the next event in the sorted timeline
-  If next event same day:
+  If a next event exists:
-    endMinutes = startTime of next event
+    endDateTime = start datetime of next event, even across day boundary
   Else:
-    endMinutes = 1440 (end of current day)

-If no next event exists:
-  endMinutes = 1440 (end of day)
+    endDateTime = 23:59:59 of this event's date
 ```

 ## 🚀 Performance Optimizations